crispy78/Kavita-Uploader/docs/PROJECT_CREATION_GUIDE.md

-# Project Creation Guide: Kavita SafeUploader
+# Project Creation Guide: Kavita Uploader

 **How This Project Was Built - A Guide for Vibe-Coding Projects**